 Goedele Nuyttens obtained an MA in Germanic languages at Ghent University before she began working as an editorial assistant at Snoeck Publishers in Ghent, producing art books and exhibition catalogues.
 She later became commissioning editor at Academic & Scientific Publishers and VUBPress.
 Together with Luc Derycke, she is the founder of ASA publishing.

 Today she is project manager at Crosstalks and editor for Redelijk Eigenzinnig/Reason and Engage, an interdisciplinary course of VUB.

 Her fields of interests are gender, Islam, sustainability and everything related to city life.

 Passionate about history and art, she studied Art Science and Archaeology and Cultural Management.
-After graduating, Ine worked in communication and production for different cultural organisations.
-After 4 years in the cultural sector, she gained more experience in event organisation and communication at an international NGO.
-Because she wanted to combine these competences in an environment that works around topics such as sustainability and innovation, she recently joined the Crosstalks team.
+After graduating, Ine worked in communication and production for Savage Film, Courtisane Festival and BOZAR.
+After 4 years in the cultural sector, she gained more experience in event organisation and communication at Médecins Sans Frontières.
+She joined the Crosstalks team to combine her competences in an environment that works around topics such as sustainability and innovation.